agomez99/artlocal/README.md

 # artlocal
-Website made in Vailla JavaScript that finds local public art using coordinates and MapboxAPI
+Designed with Vailla JavaScript, website that finds local public art using coordinates with MapboxAPI
 <br>
 https://sapublicart.netlify.app/